Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Borrowing by Mail

-Verified online students who live in the contiguous 48 U.S. states and Washington D.C. may borrow up to three print materials at a time from the library, including required texts from the reserves collection.
+Verified online students who live in the contiguous 48 U.S. states and Washington D.C. may borrow up to three print books or media items at a time from the library, including required texts from the reserves collection.
 These books will be mailed to the student for a 6-week check-out period,* including shipping time, and cannot be renewed.
-Online students may borrow up to three media items from the library at a time.
-These materials will be mailed to the students for a 6-week check-out period, including shipping time, and cannot be renewed.
-Students must return the library items postmarked by the due date.
-Regardless of when library materials are checked out, they must be returned before the first day of class the following quarter.
+Students must return library items postmarked by the due date.

 Items may be requested via the library catalog or by emailing [email protected].